Exposure Profiles

 - What permissions are granted (read, write, delete)

-Think of it as a privacy filter between user data and third-party apps.
+Think of it as a privacy filter between user data and any app outside of the first-party app (L0).
+Both native apps (L1) and third-party apps (L2) operate through exposure profiles.

 How It Works